 Katie (she/her) is a director, artistic leader, and educator most passionate about regional theater and regional audiences.
 She directs plays, old and new, that bring communities together, ask difficult questions in new ways, and invigorate the human spirit.
-Katie grew up in Phoenix, AZ, and is currently based in Chicago, by way of New York and Ohio.
+Katie grew up in Phoenix, AZ, and is currently based in Knoxville, TN, by way of Chicago, Cleveland, and New York City.
+She teaches at the University of Tennessee and is the Associate Artistic Director at Clarence Brown Theatre.

 Katie's regional assisting and dramaturgy credits include The Steadfast Tin Soldier (Lookingglass, dir.
 Mary Zimmerman), All's Well That Ends Well (Chicago Shakes, dir.
 Shana Cooper), The Odyssey (Artpark, dir.
 Roger Danforth, SDCF Gielgud Fellow), Pygmalion (Williamstown, dir.
 Nicholas Martin), and Shakespeare in Love (dir.
 Laura Kepley) and Macbeth (dir.
 Taibi Magar) at Cleveland Play House, where she was the 17-18 Artistic Directing Fellow.
 Katie also spent a season as Directing Fellow at Cincinnati Playhouse in the Park, where she assisted directors KJ Sanchez, Timothy Douglas, Blake Robison, Michael Haney, and Wendy C. Goldberg.
 NYC assistant directing includes Smokefall (MCC, dir.
 Anne Kauffman), Stupid Fu**ing Bird (Pearl Theater, dir.
 Davis McCallum), and the Broadway revival of Godspell (dir.
 Daniel Goldstein, SDCF Observer).

 Katie has also worked in artistic and literary management with Samuel French Inc, The Off Off Broadway Festival, and Signature Theatre Company.
 She is a Drama League Directing Fellow and an Associate Member of SDC.
-She is a phi beta kappa, summa cum laude graduate of Columbia University, where she earned her BA in Theatre and History.
-She is an MFA candidate in Directing at Northwestern University.
-She currently teaches directing and design process at Northwestern and at Chicago's North Park University.
+MFA, Northwestern University.
+BA, Columbia University.